GabrielQSherman/Introduction-to-APIs/RESTAPI1-30-2020/README.md

-This is my repo for my REST Api while I follow along
+This is my repo for my REST Api

-the tutorial I'm following along with a tutorial by Programing with Mosh
+the tutorial I'm basing this project off of is by Programing with Mosh

 you can find the video here; https://www.youtube.com/watch?v=pKd0Rpw7O48;